-- (D) The Employer shall continue to deduct dues from employees as long as the employee remains on the same designated payroll, except when the employee requests cancellation of the dues deduction in writing. - (E) Upon return from leave of absence or leave without pay, the Employer shall reinstate the payroll deduction of Union dues from those workers who were having dues deducted immediately prior to taking leave. - (F) If a Union member transfers to another university, the gaining university will designate the employee as a transfer on the new employee list referenced in Section 12(C) if the gaining university is aware the employee has transferred.
-Such employees will be carried over to the new university with no change or interruption in their membership status and will not be required to fill out a new membership application in order to maintain their status as Union members.

-(G) The Payroll Center shall provide monthly an electronic file on any agreed form of media or means of data transmission, all SEIU Local 503, OPEU represented employees and all SEIU Local 503, OPEU members which contains the following information in its most updated form:
+(D) The Employer shall continue to deduct dues from employees as long as the employee remains on the same designated payroll, except when the employee requests cancellation of the dues deduction in writing.

+- (E) Upon return from leave of absence or leave without pay, the Employer shall reinstate the payroll deduction of Union dues from those workers who were having dues deducted immediately prior to taking leave. - (F) If a Union member transfers to another university, the gaining university will designate the employee as a transfer on the new employee list referenced in Section 12(C) if the gaining university is aware the employee has transferred.
+Such employees will be carried over to the new university with no change or interruption in their membership status and will not be required to fill out a new membership application in order to maintain their status as Union members. - (G) Within ten (10) calendar days from the date of hire for newly hired bargaining unit employees, and every thirty (30) calendar days for employees in the bargaining unit who are not newly hired, the Payroll Center shall provide an electronic file on any agreed form of media or means of data transmission, all SEIU Local 503, OPEU represented employees and all SEIU Local 503, OPEU members which contain the following information in its most updated form:
-Employee's Identification Number Annual Salary

-Employee name Current Hire Date
+Employee's Identification Number Monthly Base Pay Employee name Current Hire Date